mikegratton/slog/README.md

             "MESSAGE=%s",   rec.message,
             NULL);
 ```
-allowing you to use the Jornald features to filter the logs.
+allowing you to use the Journald features to filter the logs.
 For a great introduction to this,
 see http://0pointer.de/blog/projects/journalctl.html.

 The sink also provides optional echoing to the console.
 The echoed logs use the same `Formatter`